 Sponsored research revenue is one metric of research quality and impact.
-The U of A's 2011-2012 total sponsored research funding was \$460.1 million, a decrease of 15 per cent over the 2010-2011 level of \$536 million.
+The U of A's 2011-2012 total sponsored research funding was \$460.1 million, a decrease of 15 per cent from the 2010-2011 level of \$536 million.
 This is a reversal of a seven-year trend of increasing research income.
 The U of A currently ranks fifth among U15 Canadian universities in total sponsored research income and fourth in sponsored research income per full-time teaching faculty member.
-Figure 11 data show the 2010-2011 and 2011-2012 details: a \$64M decrease in government sponsored research (which includes capital research projects); \$17M decrease in donation, investment, and other income for research; a \$3M decrease in Tri-Council funding; and an increase of \$.8M in non-government grants and contracts.
+Figure 10 data show the 2010-2011 and 2011-2012 details: a \$64-million decrease in government sponsored research (which includes capital research projects); a \$17-million decrease in donation, investment, and other income for research; a \$3-million decrease in Tri-Council funding; and an increase of \$0.8 million in non-government grants and contracts.

-The decrease in government sponsored research revenue is due in part to a \$26M decline in capital projects research funding, historically included in the U of A's research revenue, and approximately a \$28M decline in sponsored research funding received from provincial ministries and the Alberta Innovation Corporations.
+The decrease in government sponsored research revenue is due in part to a \$26-million decline in capital projects research funding, historically included in the U of A's research revenue, and approximately a \$28-million decline in sponsored research funding received from provincial ministries and the Alberta Innovates corporations.
 The U of A continues to make increased Tri-Council and international funding an institutional priority, and addressing this unprecedented decline is a key focus.
 To this end, the Grant Assist Program has been established to enhance the quality of institutional research proposals in key national competitions.
 However, it is also imperative that the province play its role in funding U of A research and providing investments needed to leverage national and international funding programs.